CLOSE SEARCH

 23rd Apr 2018

 Running a family business can have many complexities.
 One of those is the family itself.
-We explain the importance of family charters and why having one in place can help the business steer a clear course to continued success.
+We explain the importance of family charters and why having one in place can help the business steer a clear course to continued success and deal with tricky and sensitive issues around business succession planning.

 What are family charters?

-• How the family wishes the business to be run;
+• How the family agrees the business should be run.

 By having a charter in place, this can help to bring consensus amongst family members on how the business should be run and put some structure on the difficult overlap between family and business.